freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Introduction

 Molecular simulation is a crucial pillar in the investigation of scientific phenomena.
 Increased computational resources, better algorithms, and new hardware architectures have made it possible to simulate complex systems over longer timescales than ever before \cite{Anderson2017b,Simon2019,Niethammer2014,Freddolino2008a,Shaw2009}.
 The sheer volume of data necessitates computationally efficient analysis tools, while the diversity of data requires flexible tools that can be adapted for specific systems.
 Additionally, to support scientists with limited prior computing experience, tools must be usable without extensive knowledge of the underlying code.

+Numerous software packages that satisfy these requirements have been developed in recent years.
+Tools such as MDTraj \cite{McGibbon2015}, MDAnalysis \cite{Michaud-Agrawal2011}, LOOS \cite{Romo2009}, MMTK \cite{Hinsen2000}, and VMD \cite{HUMP96} provide efficient implementations of various standard analysis methods.
+Although powerful, such tools are generally limited in scope to all-atom simulations, particularly biomolecular simulations.
+This focus is manifested not only through the features these tools provide, but also in their general design philosophies.

+Perhaps the most pronounced characteristic of such tools is a strong emphasis on trajectory management, which includes parsing trajectory files and supporting extensive topology selection features to enable, for instance, selecting all residues or atoms in a protein backbone.
+Although such tools are crucial for working with topologies in atomistic simulations, they are frequently cumbersome for working with coarse-grained simulation data where the trivial selection (all particles in the system) is the most common selection for various analyses.
+Moreover, such topology selection tools make assumptions that are inappropriate for non-atomistic systems: ``bonding'' in colloidal systems, for instance, is typically based on whether two particles are found to be in the same neighborhood by some distance-based metric, not by the presence of a true chemical bond.
+Since such determination of nearest neighbors is highly dynamic and parameter-dependent, it must be calculated on-the-fly and cannot be stored in a trajectory.

-Numerous software packages that satisfy these requirements have arisen in recent years.
-Tools such as MDTraj, MDAnalysis, LOOS, MMTK, and VMD \cite{McGibbon2015, Michaud-Agrawal2011, Romo2009, Hinsen2000, HUMP96} provide efficient implementations of various standard analysis methods.
-These tools generally target all-atom simulations, particularly biomolecular simulations.
-This focus is manifested through: a strong emphasis on trajectory management; extensive support for selecting important subsets of system topology such as atoms, residues, and protein backbones; and implementations of highly specific analyses involving, for instance, hydrogen bonding and protein secondary structure (using, e.g., DSSP \cite{Kabsch1983}).
-In coarse-grained simulations, which have no common system representation, such selection tools are far less important.
-Moreover, the predominant analyses of these simulations are quite different, involving measurements like numbers of nearest neighbors, diffraction patterns, or bond-orientational order parameters.
-As a result, these systems require analysis toolkits that are agnostic to system representations and offer different analysis methods than most existing tools.
+Another inconvenient but almost universal implementation choice is to directly tie analysis methods to trajectories by writing code that acts directly on some in-memory representation of a trajectory.
+This direct linkage is generally inflexible because it inhibits pre-processing of the data before running the analysis, which is often crucial to analyzing more specialized systems.
+More importantly, existing tools emphasize implementations of highly specific analyses involving, for instance, hydrogen bonding and protein secondary structure (using, e.g., DSSP \cite{Kabsch1983}), which are far less useful for analyzing non-biomolecular systems.
+The predominant analyses of coarse-grained, colloidal-scale, or nanoparticle simulations usually involve measurements like numbers of nearest neighbors, diffraction patterns, or bond-orientational order parameters.
+These analyses bear little relation to the analyses performed for atomistic systems.
+These considerations suggest a need for a different type of analysis package that offers different methods than most existing tools.